bashaer310/Freelance-Platform/README.md

   - Edit or delete a project (by project owner)

 - **Offer (Proposal) Management**:
-  - Freelancers can submit offers (proposals) for posted projects (custom price, delivery timeline, and message)
+  - Experts can submit offers (proposals) for posted projects (custom price, delivery timeline, and message)
   - Clients can retrieve offers with pagination and filtering
   - Update Offer status (pending, accepted, rejected)